-Details of any statutory designated sites within a 2km radius of the site, including their reasons for notification, are provided in Table 3 below.

-The site lies within the impact risk zone for Ruislip Woods Site of Special Scientific Interest (SSSI).
+Details of any statutory and non-statutory designated sites within a 2km radius of the site, including their reasons for notification, are provided in Table 3 below.
+The site lies within the impact risk zone for Fray's Farm Meadows Site of Special Scientific Interest SSSI and Denham Lock Wood SSSI.
 The proposed development type is not listed as a possible high risk with regard to this designation.

-Table 3: Statutory designated sites within 2km radius of the site
+Table 3: Statutory and non-statutory designated sites within 2km radius of the site